 Finally, I was able to sit with Flo and Edi.
 Jack had been busy telling them about my breakup with Tina.
 Casper signed that Jack was out of control.
 Jack looked from Casper to me.
 “I guess I was gossiping,” he admitted.

 “What is this hand signaling you boys do?”
 Flo demanded.

 “Yeah.
 Sorry.
 I know you cared about her a lot,” Flo commiserated.

 “It’s not exactly as he said.
 All four of us agreed to share the love we all feel for each other.
 Pete was dying, trying not to show his real feelings.
-He had the whole ‘boy next door’ thing.
-My feelings toward her are always going to be strong, but our times were when I was 14 and 15.”
+He had the whole ‘boy next door’ thing going.
+My feelings toward her will always be strong, but our times were when I was 14 and 15.”

 “So, you’ve moved on?”

 “No. At this age we have so much emotion, love, friendship, rivalry, drama.
 If we don’t share it, we explode.
 Better to love more than one person.
 Maybe when I’m old, one person will be enough.”